cloudevents/spec/discovery.md

     ...
   ]
   ...
-]
+}
 ```

 ##### `/types/{type}`

-This MUST returns an array of one or more Services that support the Type value
+This MUST returns a map of one or more Services that support the Type value
 specified.
 Type value MUST conform to the [CloudEvents type](./spec.md#type)
 attribute specification.